mmucklo/MjmKrumoBundle/README.md

 Installation:
 -------------
-Add these two lines to your composer.json "require" section:
+Add this line to your composer.json "require" section:

 ### composer.json
 ```json